bradgrantham/gpt-4-6502/README.md

 In order to execute an instruction, I take my prompt and append the "current" state vector and the bytes for the next instruction, then I send that whole thing to [OpenAI's web API as a JSON completion request](https://platform.openai.com/docs/guides/chat).
 (That's why I've used `gpt-4` instead of GPT-4 throughout most of this README; `gpt-4` is the name of the model in the API.)

-(I cheat a little bit because I'm decoding the instruction a little bit on my own up front to know how many bytes are in it.
-In my earlier experiments when I hoped `gpt-3.5-turbo` could reply to me asking for each byte from memory and then telling me bytes to write to memory it got hopelessly wrong and verbose.)
+I cheat a little bit because I'm decoding the instruction a little bit on my own up front to know how many bytes are in it.
+In my earlier experiments when I hoped `gpt-3.5-turbo` could reply to me asking for each byte from memory and then telling me bytes to write to memory it got hopelessly wrong and verbose.

-Although I have C++ code to emulate a 6502 microprocessor, in order to aid tooling to compare with results from `gpt-4`, I implemented emulation in a little bit of Python just for the subset in this test.
+My original 6502 microprocessor emulation is in C++, but to aid tooling in comparing results from `gpt-4` I've implemented a subset of this emulation for this test in a little bit of Python.

-I’ve implemented two tools for testing.

-The first, [run-all-instructions.py](https://github.com/bradgrantham/gpt-4-6502/blob/main/run-all-instructions.py), runs the program all the way through, one instruction at a time, to generate the reference results, and then sends each instruction with my hand-crafted prompt to OpenAI’s Python API as well.
+The main script, [run-all-instructions.py](https://github.com/bradgrantham/gpt-4-6502/blob/main/run-all-instructions.py), runs the 6502 program all the way through, one instruction at a time, to generate the reference results, and then sends each instruction with my hand-crafted prompt to OpenAI’s Python API as well.
 The script does not check the correctness of the output from OpenAI.
 Instead, I used the saved output to assess how close my prompt brought `gpt-4` to accurate results for all of the machine states and instruction variants in the program.
 This script takes on the order of $24 to run all 288 instructions at OpenAI’s `gpt-4` rates as of March 2023, depending highly on the prompt and how verbose the response is.
 (So running on the order of 500K instructions to get to an Apple ][ prompt would have cost me around **forty thousand dollars**!)

-The second, [test-some.py](https://github.com/bradgrantham/gpt-4-6502/blob/main/test-some.py), runs one or more machine state vectors and instructions just so I can see the output.
+A second script, [test-some.py](https://github.com/bradgrantham/gpt-4-6502/blob/main/test-some.py), runs one or more machine state vectors and instructions just so I can see the output.
 This limits my cost for the OpenAI and allows me to quickly try different prompt variants.

 ## Results